CastielWong/Laboratory/DataEngineering/Kafka/README.md

             - at least once
             - exactly once

-Kafka applies Zookeeper to manager its broker, so Kafka can't work work without Zookeeper:
+Kafka applies ZooKeeper to manager its broker, so Kafka can't work work without ZooKeeper:
-- Zookeeper manages brokers (keeps a list of them)
+- ZooKeeper manages brokers (keeps a list of them)
-- Zookeeper helps in performing leader election for partitions
+- ZooKeeper helps in performing leader election for partitions
-- Zookeeper sends notifications to Kafka in case of changes, (e.g, new topic, broker dies, broker comes up, delete topics and so on)
+- ZooKeeper sends notifications to Kafka in case of changes, (e.g, new topic, broker dies, broker comes up, delete topics and so on)
-- Zookeeper by design operates withn an odd number of servers (3, 5, 7, ...)
+- ZooKeeper by design operates within an odd number of servers (3, 5, 7, ...)
-- Zookeeper has a leader (handle writes), the rest of the servers are followers (hadnle reads)
+- ZooKeeper has a leader (handle writes), the rest of the servers are followers (handle reads)

+ZooKeeper is going to be replaced by KIP (Kafka Improvement Proposal) 500, which is initiated to remove ZooKeeper from Kafka completely.

 There are some guarantees Kafka admits:
 - messages are appended to a topic-partition in the order they are sent
 - consumers read messages in the order stored in a topic-partition
-- within a relication factor of N, producers and consumers can tolerate up to N - 1 brokers being down
+- within a replication factor of N, producers and consumers can tolerate up to N - 1 brokers being down
 - a replication factor of 3 is a good idea, since it allows for one broker to be taken down for maintenance, while allowing for another broker to be taken down unexpectedly
 - as long as the number of partitions remains constant for a topic(no new partitions), the same key will always go to the same partition